"Congratulations Samsung user!" removal instructions

 Every Monday we select 7 lucky Samsung users to receive a special reward.
 Spin the wheel to claim your special prize.

-Screenshot of the pop-up displayed, after the fake prize is won:
+Screenshot of the pop-up displayed, after the bogus prize is won:

 Text presented in this pop-up: